ErKir/phone_book/readme.md

 # Phone book

-## a simple console that implements KRUD
+## a simple console ap that implements KRUD